mpv-player/mpv/DOCS/man/lua.rst

     or pass the ``fn`` argument in place of the name.
 The latter is not recommended and is handled for compatibility only.)

-    The last argument is used for optional flags.
+    The ``flags`` argument is used for optional parameters.
 This is a table, which can have the following entries:

         ``repeatable``
             If set to ``true``, enables key repeat for this specific binding.